NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Cloud Software Repository - user guide--DOCID89.md

 - Researchers who want to use cloud virtual machines to run compute-intensive software applications
 - Situations where a single virtual machine image containing all the required software is not available, and the researcher does not want to install the software themselves.
-- This service is currently only available for South Australian users as it uses the SA software repository.
+- This service is currently only available for South Australian users as it uses the eResearch SA software repository.

-### CVMFS
+## CVMFS

 The system makes use of a read-only, http-based distributed virtual file system called the [CERN VM File System][cern] (CVMFS), which CERN developed to enable researchers to access their standard software packages at many sites around the world. eRSA has set up a CVMFS server that provides access to a repository of all the open-source software that is installed on eRSA's HPC systems, and a NeCTAR cloud virtual machine image that contains a CVMFS client that can access the software in the repository.